Astana: Geography

 Astana is almost 1,000 km from the country's largest city and former capital, Almaty.
 The nearest big cities are Karaganda (200 km) and Omsk in Russia (450 km).

 Topography

 Astana is located in central Kazakhstan on the Ishim River in a very flat, semi-arid steppe region which covers most of the country's territory.
 It is at 51° 10' north latitude and 71° 26' east longitude.
 The city encompasses 722.0 sqkm.
 The elevation of Astana is 347 m above sea level.
 Astana is in a spacious steppe landscape, in the transitional area between the north of Kazakhstan and the extremely thinly settled national centre, because of the Ishim River.
 The older boroughs lie north of the river, whilst the new boroughs are located south of the Ishim.

 Time

-The time offset from the UTC used by Astana is 6 hours ahead of UTC, or UTC+6:00.
-This is also used by most of Kazakhstan and Almaty.
+The time offset from the UTC used by Astana is 5 hours ahead of UTC, or UTC+5:00.